 The contents of the Custom .htaccess rules at the bottom of the file text area are appended to the end of the .htaccess file.
-This is the place to put stuff like directives to enable PHP5 and any optimizations which should run only after the request has passed through the security and server protection rules.
+This is the place to put stuff like directives to enable a different PHP version and any optimizations which should run only after the request has passed through the security and server protection rules.